njsmith/zs/doc/cmdline.rst

-The first argument specifies some arbitrary metadata that will be saved into the ZS file, in the form of a `JSON <http://json.org>`_ string, the second argument names the file we want to convert, and the third argument names the file we want to create.
+The first argument specifies some arbitrary metadata that will be saved into the ZS file, in the form of a `JSON <http://json.org>`_ string; the second argument names the file we want to convert; and the third argument names the file we want to create.

 The ``--codec`` argument lets us choose which compression method we